CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/manual-pid-tuning.rst

 2. Set a high setpoint (typically 8/10th the maximum velocity).
 3. Increase kS until the wheel starts moving, then back off to just before that movement.
 4. Set kP to a very low number (typically 1 * ``RotorToSensorRatio`` * ``SensorToMechanismRatio`` is a good starting point).
 5. Adjust kV until flywheel achieves setpoint.
+Note that for some velocity systems, this may occur at kV = 0 (as is the case with swerve drive motors).
 6. Set a low setpoint (1/10th of the maximum velocity).
 7. Adjust kS until flywheel achieves setpoint.
 8. Set back to the high setpoint.